 - Accountability relationship of Legislators with constituent and Administration of Parliament (AoB)

-The other tertiary objective was to capacitate the Administration of Parliament (AoP) in order to enhance the quality of administrative services to MPs through capacity development of staff and institutional strengthening including attainment of ISO 9000 standards.
+The other tertiary objective is to capacitate the Administration of Parliament (AoP) in order to enhance the quality of administrative services to MPs through capacity development of staff and institutional strengthening including attainment of ISO 9000 standards.

 3. Institutional Structure of the Parliamentary Support Programme (PSP)

 - Programme Steering Committee (PSC)